Maxwell Sno-Park

 One of the most scenic loops at Maxwell Sno-Park is a moderate level 7.3 mile loop that takes you up to two shelters, the Mountain View Shelter and the South Maxwell Shelter.

 Maxwell Sno-Park has a very spacious, plowed parking area with a pit toilet.
-From the parking lot you will take the main green trail to the north for 0.86 easy miles to a junction.
-The junctions are usually marked with blue signs and/or maps. unfortunately, if the snow isn't very deep, the maps will be too high up to read.
-It is important to have a map as well as a GPS track with you when you go.
-At the 3-way junction, continue straight onto the Mountain View Loop trail and continue uphill 1.34 miles to the Mountain View Shelter. |
+From the parking lot you will take the Flat Loop Trail to the north for 0.8 easy miles to a junction.
+The junctions are usually marked with blue signs and/or maps.
+Unfortunately, if the snow isn't very deep, the maps will be too high up to read.
+It is important to have a map of your own as well as a GPS track with you when you go.
+At the 3-way junction, go right for just 0.1 miles, then at a Y junction take the Mountain View Loop trail for 1.34 uphill miles to the Mountain View Shelter. |

 |

-The view from the South Maxwell Shelter is open and you can see the hills of the old cascade crest.
+The view from South Maxwell Shelter is open and you can see the hills of the old Cascade crest to the southwest.
 Because the shelter faces south, on a sunny day this little area warms up quite nicely and you can sit on wooden stumps outside and soak up some winter sun during your lunch break.
+After visiting the South Maxwell Shelter, continue on the Maxwell Loop Trail for another easy 2.5, mostly downhill miles through the woods back to the Maxwell Sno-Park parking area.

 Directions: